e-sim-python/scripts/README.md

 	- Discord bot (control each of your trusted group accounts via commands)
 	- And much more!
 ---
-Currently there are 2 available versions of these scripts, which both of them does the same thing, but the lastest version is using **Asyncio** and **AIOHTTP** Library which is a non-blocking version of previous release for Discord bot usage, you can access both versions from this Link : [**Releases**](https://github.com/e-sim-python/scripts/releases)
+Currently, there are 2 available versions of these scripts, which both of them does the same thing, but the latest version is using **Asyncio** and **AIOHTTP** Library which is a non-blocking version of previous release for Discord bot usage, you can access both versions from this Link : [**Releases**](https://github.com/e-sim-python/scripts/releases)

 As far as we know, no one has ever been punished for using these scripts.
 However, the use is at your own risk, of course.